ucam-cl-dtg/android-vulnerabilities/input/graph.md

 In particular, we have recorded the Android OS version strings (e.g. "2.3.5") and build strings (e.g. "GRJ22") from each device every day.
 We believe data from Device Analyzer provides an optimistic view of Android security because the distribution of supported Android API levels in the Device Analyzer data set demonstrates that Device Analyzer devices are running more recent OS versions than the API distribution levels published by Google for the Google Play app store would suggest is true for the wider Android ecosystem.
 It is possible that we provide a pessimistic view.
-This would occur if devices running Device Analyzer see many fewer updates than Android devices moregenerally.
-We believe this is unlikely.
+This would occur if devices running Device Analyzer see many fewer updates than Android devices more generally.

 We separate out updates which might represent a [backport](https://en.wikipedia.org/wiki/Backporting) which fixes a vulnerability,  from those updates which cannot fix a vulnerability.
 To do so we collect two pieces of information: